 What do we mean by inclusion?

-Inclusion is about adopting practices and approaches that recognise and accommodate diversity amongst service users, whether that is as educators or central service providers.
-In particular, it means taking steps to avoid unjustified discrimination against, and to improve equality for, specific groups.
+Inclusion is about adopting practices and approaches that recognise and accommodate diversity amongst service users, including all aspects of learning and teaching and service delivery.
+In particular, it means taking steps to avoid discrimination against specific groups and to improve equality of access, in anticipation of the diverse range of user needs.

 The University is committed to promoting equality of opportunity and to developing an inclusive and equitable learning environment in line with the requirements of the Equality Act (2010).
 The Act makes it unlawful for the University to discriminate because of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
 These categories are known in the Act as ‘protected characteristics’.